A matrix inverse is the matrix that reverses another matrix. For a square matrix AA, the inverse is written A1A^{-1} and satisfies

 [4726]110[6724]=110[241428+28121214+24]=[1001]\begin{bmatrix} 4 & 7 \\ 2 & 6 \end{bmatrix} \frac{1}{10} \begin{bmatrix} 6 & -7 \\ -2 & 4 \end{bmatrix} = \frac{1}{10} \begin{bmatrix} 24 - 14 & -28 + 28 \\ 12 - 12 & -14 + 24 \end{bmatrix} = \begin{bmatrix} 1 & 0 \\ 0 & 1 \end{bmatrix}

-1. Trying to invert each entry separately.
-In general, the inverse of a matrix is not found by taking reciprocals of the entries.
+1. Inverting each entry separately.
+The inverse is not found by taking reciprocals of the entries.

 4. Skipping the multiplication check.
 If the product is not II, the inverse is wrong.